DataTalksClub/datatalksclub.github.io/_posts/2023-11-18-data-engineering-zoomcamp.md

-> The next cohort of the course starts on January 15, 2024.
+> The next cohort of the course starts in January 2025.
 You can find more information about the course [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/){:target="_blank"}.
 If you’re ready to join, sign up [here](https://airtable.com/appzbS8Pkg9PL254a/shr6oVXeQvSI5HuWD){:target="_blank"}.

 ### Who the course is for?